zerocode117/iOS-26-clone/README.md

 ## Requirements

-*   Xcode 26 or later
+*   Xcode 26 or newer
-*   **iOS 26.0+**
+*   iOS 26.0+ (simulator or device)

 ## Installation

-1. Clone the repository:
+1. Clone the repository.
-2. Open the project in Xcode:
+2. Open the project in Xcode.
-3. Select your target simulator or device.
+3. Pick an iOS 26 simulator or a device.
-4. Press **Run** (`CMD + R`).
+4. Run (`CMD + R`).

-📝 Press the home button on the top left or the volume button to go back to the home screen.
+📝 Use the top‑left home control or a volume press to return to the launcher screen.

 ## Contributing

-Contributions are welcome!
-If you would like to recreate other system apps (e.g., Maps, Stocks, Voice Memos) or improve existing ones, please feel free to submit a Pull Request.
+Want to add Maps, Stocks, Voice Memos, Reminders, Files, Podcasts, etc.?
+Open a PR with:

+*   New module folder
+*   Brief summary of approach
+*   Optional screenshots

+Bug fixes, UI polish, accessibility, performance tweaks all welcome.

 ## Credits & Disclaimers

-*   **Code Generation:** All SwiftUI code in this project was generated using **AI**.
-*   **Assets:** The application icons used in this project were sourced from [Sketch Resources](https://www.sketch.com/s/f63aa308-1f82-498c-8019-530f3b846db9/symbols?g=App%2520Icons%252FArtwork%252FDefault).
-*   This project is for demonstration purposes only and is not affiliated with Apple Inc.
+*   **AI Code Generation:** SwiftUI source originated from AI prompts, then curated.
+*   **Icons / Assets:** From Sketch Resources (App Icons / Artwork / Default).
+*   Educational, open-source clone—no affiliation with Apple Inc. Trademarks belong to their owners.

 <p align="center">
   Made with ❤️ by Anukar using AI.